ccosneau0/thirtytips/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Technology :
+This repository is made for a school project using the framework JavaScript React.

+It also uses JavaScript libraries :

+- Axios
-- React
+- React-router

+And css methodology :

 - Sass